Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Fundamental NLP

-\item {\bf Sample-efficient language learning.} This is an area ripe with opportunities to advance our understanding of language and develop more data efficient NLP tools.
-There is a great need for fundamental and theoretical research into sample-efficient language learning.
-Computational theories and algorithms for achieving state-of-the-art on smaller data regimes are an exciting area for researchers interested in core NLP, and the pursuit of the state-of-the-art performance may soon be rerouted to data-efficiency scores.
-Related to this direction is the goal of establishing baselines for sample-efficient lamnguage learning.
-Having a lower-bound goal (e.g. X hours of interaction achieving Y score) can enable the NLP community to have a more accurate understanding of progress in terms of data efficiency.
-While such estimates might already exist, getting more precision and depth will further advance our knowledge of language learning.
+\paragraph{Sample-efficient language learning.} Child language acquisition is both an important research topic in psycholinguistics \citep{mcneill1970acquisition}, and also a valuable source of inspiration for sample-efficient language learning for NLP \citep{linzen2020can}.
+By mimicking the learning strategies of children, models can achieve better generalization with limited training data \citep{barak2016comparing}.
+Research in this area brings hope to improve the performance of NLP models while reducing the amount of training data required \citep{gulordava2018colorless,warstadt-etal-2023-findings,conll-2023-babylm}.
+LLMs require far more data than children to acquire language, and LLMs can be improved in sample efficiency by learning how children acquire language.

+\paragraph{Language models as biological models for child language acquisition.} Since the last century, there has been research using neural models as biological models to develop theories of human cognitive behavior \citep{McCloskey1991}.
+Combining powerful LLMs with psycholinguistic studies, researchers can gain inspiration for various processes in child language acquisition.
+For instance, insights into word acquisition can be gained by comparing the models' learning curves and children's age of acquisition for different words \citep{chang2021word}.
+Other phenomena, such as phoneme-level acquisition~\citep{christiansen1999connectionist, Martin2023ProbingSS} or intrinsic rewards~\citep{Gibson2019HowES,mu2022improving}, can also be explored by using computational models on existing benchmarks such as WordBank \citep{FRANK2016} or CHILDES \citep{MacWhinney1992}

-\item {\bf Benchmark development in child language acquisition.} With the advancement of large language and multimodal systems, there are opportunities to ease and scale child language benchmark construction.
-For example, controlled experiments on carefully constructed supervised benchmarks can be augmented by large video datasets of children learning language over a long period of time.
-Additionally, such datasets could be used to train models that are specifically tailored to the way that children learn language, which could enable new ways to understand child language use, as well as the development of models that are able to learn from fewer examples, similar to how humans learn language.
+\paragraph{Benchmark development in child language acquisition.} While there are currently only very few language acquisition benchmarks, NLP and multimodal systems bring opportunities to ease and scale child language benchmark construction.
+For example, controlled experiments on carefully-constructed supervised benchmarks can be augmented by large video datasets of children learning a language over a long period of time.